-EU lawmakers greenlight migration plan, set clock ticking
+EU lawmakers approve migration plan, set clock ticking

 Under existing rules, the country that people first land in must take responsibility for them.
 Greece, Italy and tiny Malta say that is unfair.
 They’ve demanded support and solidarity from their EU partners.
 But several countries refuse to accept the imposition of obligatory quotas of migrants.

+The lawmakers now propose that any EU country hit by the sudden and mass arrival of people should activate a crisis mechanism.
+The commission would share out responsibility for the migrants using a pre-agreed “solidarity pool” based on annual support plans submitted by each member state.

+Any migrant relocations would be based on these peoples’ “meaningful links” to a country they might be sent to, such as family ties, cultural similarities, or where they might have previously studied.
+Lawmakers hope this will discourage them from searching for a better place to stay.

-The dispute has led to the collapse of the system.
-Unable to agree, the EU has tried to outsource its migrant challenge, making legally dubious deals with countries like Turkey or Libya, which many people transit on their way to Europe.
+The long-festering dispute has led to the collapse of the system.
+Unable to agree, the EU has tried to outsource its migrant challenge, making legally and morally questionable deals with countries like Turkey or Libya, which many people transit through on their way to Europe.

+Earlier this month, a U.N.-commissioned investigator accused the EU of aiding and abetting human rights abuses and other crimes against migrants with its support to the authorities in strife-torn Libya.

+Momentum is also gathering to use EU funds to build walls and fences, something the commission has always insisted isn’t in line with the bloc’s values.
+Common funds are already being used for watchtowers, surveillance cameras and border security databases.